 Three months ago, I was sitting in my New Jersey apartment wondering if I would be in that place for the unforeseen future.
 That narrative remained true until I decided to write my own story.

-At the time, I was participating in a 12-month personal and professional development program, and one of the participants recommended Vulnerable AF, a three hour workshop at a place called Lightning Society.
+At the time, I was participating in a 12-month personal and professional development program.
+Here’s a reflection from my experience in the program

 Arielle, also from my program, shared a desire to explore vulnerability.
 We ventured to Brooklyn to see what it was all about.